Aldaviva/Fail2Ban4Win/Readme.md

     ```regex
     ^Failed password for(?: invalid user)? .+ from (?<ipAddress>(?:\d{1,3}\.){3}\d{1,3}) port \d{1,5} ssh\d?$
     ```
+1. The `selectorName` is optional and can be any name you want for this selector.
+It has nothing to do with Event Log event contents and does not affect how events are matched.
+It only appears in the `Fail2Ban4Win.log` [log file](#logging) when an event is matched to make the logs more readable, especially during debugging.
 1. Here is the resulting event log selector object from all of the above properties.
     ```json
     {
+        "selectorName": "My OpenSSH selector",
         "logName": "OpenSSH/Operational",
         "source": "OpenSSH",
         "eventId": 4,